Diosdado Macapagal: Presidency (1961–1965)

 In the 1961 presidential election, Macapagal ran against Garcia's re-election bid, promising an end to corruption and appealing to the electorate as a common man from humble beginnings.
 He defeated the incumbent president by a 55% to 45% margin.
 His inauguration as the president of the Philippines took place on December 30, 1961.
-The chief justice of the Supreme Court administered the oath of office.
 The Bible that Macapagal used was later used by his daughter Gloria when she took her oath as Vice President in 1998 and as President in 2004.